Z5T1/isidore/doc/query.md

     beru
     >

+To list all the commissioned hosts along with their descriptions, use the `describe hosts` command.

+    > describe hosts
+    chewy: null
+    han: Disorganized development laptop.
+Sorry about this mess.
+    leia: null
+    luke: 'He''s just not a farm boy:'
+    obi-wan: null
+    yoda: null

+    >

+Similarly to list all the decommissioned hosts with their descriptions, use the `describe graveyard` command.

+    > describe graveyard
+    beru: null

+    >

 ## 2. Listing Tags

 To list all the tags in the Isidore database, use the `show tags` command.